-Milan: And what we say in our book is, is that their behaviors are immature ways of expressing a deep need.
-And if we only work on correcting the behaviors and saying, “Well, you can’t be mad,” what are we doing?
+Milan: And, and what we, what we say in our book is, is that their behaviors are immature ways of expressing a deep need.
+And if we only work on correcting the behaviors and saying, well, you can’t be mad, what are we doing?
 We’re not trying to ask what is the message that your anger is trying to tell me?

-Milan: So what I’m gonna do as a vacillator kid who I’ve had many of them in my office, is I look at them and I put everything aside and I look at ’em and I say, “You know, you’re really angry, aren’t you?
+Milan: So what I’m going to do with it, vacillator kid, who I’ve had many of them in my office, as I look at them and I put everything aside and I look at him and I say, you know, you’re really angry, aren’t you?
 What made you angry?
-Who made you angry?”
+Who made you angry?

 Jim: Can they articulate it?

-Milan: Well, dad, you’ve been so busy at work, you haven’t even talked to me for two days.
-I miss you.
-Well, that’s a different conversation than, “Stop being angry” and you need to treat me with respect.
-Or you’re supposed to honor your father and mother.
-I can (Sound of click of fingers) whip off those kinds of retorts left and right instead of stopping and saying, “She’s not … he’s not.
-I wonder what happened.”
+Milan: Well, dad, you’ve been so busy at work.
+You haven’t even talked to me for two days, I miss you.
+Well, that’s a different conversation than stop being angry and treat him, you need to treat me with respect-

-Kay: So, one of the first goals we made was, we’re gonna have conversations that include feelings–
+Kay: One of the first goals we made was we’re going to have conversations that include feelings.

-Kay: –our own and the kids.
-And Kevin was in high school at this point and his stress response is to get testy and difficult to live with.
+Kay: And his stress response is to get testy and difficult to live with when he-

 Jim: That sounds boring.